 The first Walt Disney World Resorts to open were the Disney Vacation Club properties.
 These were followed by a couple of the co-located Disney Resorts (Polynesian & Contemporary) and then Pop Century.

-If you had reservations at one of the closed resorts, Disney will move you to one that is open at the same rate you reserved with.
+If you had pre-closure reservations at one of the closed resorts, Disney moved you to one that was open at the same rate you reserved with.
 For example we had a reservation at Art of Animation and we were moved to Pop Century.

 The following Disney World Resort hotels are open and accepting new reservations: